An ancient story:

 Soon, discussion and debate developed over even the meaning of “The Nameless One.”
 One camp proclaimed that it meant “the One without a name” and another camp declared that it meant that “there is no name for the One.”

-Over time these divisions became more and more pronounced.
+Over time, these divisions became more and more pronounced.
 There were even personal attacks on the character of each of the camps.
-And each camp sincerely believed that they were doing what the “The Nameless One” would have wanted them to do.
+And each camp sincerely believed that they were doing what “The Nameless One” would have wanted them to do.

 This is from the collection of stories, essays, poems and insights that is compiled to form the book From Lemurs to Lamas: Confessions of a Bodhisattva.
 Download a PDF or order the book Here.